michaelmackenzie/Multilepton_Analysis/README.md

 MultileptonHistMaker.cc makes books of histograms when running over the multilepton ntuple

-process_multilepton.C processes a list of ntuples through MultileptonHistMaker
+process_multilepton.C processes a list of ntuples through the MultileptonHistMaker

 MultileptonNTupleMaker.cc makes books of trees when running over the multilepton ntuples

-process_multileptonNT.C processes a list of ntuples through MultileptonNTupleMaker
+process_multileptonNT.C processes a list of ntuples through the MultileptonNTupleMaker

-make_background.C adds the trees for the various processes from a given book in

-MultileptonNTupleMaker's output trees, using the cross section and generation values
+make_background.C adds the trees for the various processes from a given book output in the MultileptonNTupleMaker's output trees, using the cross section and generation values

-ZTauTauHistMaker.cc makes books of histograms when running over the ztautau ntuple
+ZTauTauHistMaker.cc makes books of histograms when running over the ztautau ntuples

-process_ztautau.C processes a list of ntuples through ZTauTauHistMaker
+process_ztautau.C processes a list of ntuples through the ZTauTauHistMaker

 find_cuts.C loops over output from MultileptonHistMaker and identifies a rectangular cut that has the greatest increase in signal/background for a fixed efficiency drop